VERSE | Aii-o!

 Day breaks, I open my eyes to see

-I’m wafting, floating into infinity
+I’m floating, floating into infinity.

 VERSE | NATIONAL (PH)ANTHEM